PandrakeFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x - A Script that adds execution permission to everbody chmod 007 - A script that gives only other users permission chmod 753 - script that sets the mode to rwxr-x-wx
+chmod ugo+x - A Script that adds execution permission to everbody chmod 007 - A script that gives only other users permission chmod 753 - script that sets the mode to rwxr-x-wx chmod --reference=(any mode given)> to set the mode of a file to be the same